Fathimath Dheema Ali: Biography

-By April 2021, Dheema Ali was ranked by World Table Tennis as the eighth-best under-15 competitor in the world.
+By April 2021, Ali was ranked by World Table Tennis as the eighth-best under-15 competitor in the world.
 She participated at the 2021 Islamic Solidarity Games and won the bronze medal in the team event.
+In the Maldives Sports Awards 2021, she won third place for Sportswoman of the Year, Most Promising Young Athlete of the Year Award, and Best Sportswoman in Table Tennis.

 In 2022, she competed at the Commonwealth Games, winning the first match before losing the second.
 She also was named the recipient of an International Olympic Committee (IOC) scholarship that year.
+During that year's Maldives Sports Awards, she won Sportswoman of the Year, Most Promising Young Athlete of the Year Award, and Best Sportswoman in Table Tennis.
 She was the Maldives flag bearer at the 2023 Indian Ocean Island Games and won three gold medals and a bronze.
+In the Maldives Sports Awards 2023 and 2024, she won the same awards as the previous years.

-In May 2024, Dheema Ali won the singles event at the South Asian Qualification Tournament, thus qualifying her for the 2024 Summer Olympics.
+In May 2024, Ali won the singles event at the South Asian Qualification Tournament, thus qualifying her for the 2024 Summer Olympics.
 She became the first person to ever qualify for the Olympics from the Maldives, as previous entrants were through a quota.

-In October 2024, Ali was awarded most honorable sportswomen of the year – Gold, as a part of the Maldives Sports Awards.
+In July 2026, Ali won the highest school education award by placing first globally and in Maldives in English in her Cambridge O-Level examinations.
+She is currently studying Business Studies at Taylor's University.